tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/explaining-benablemodcheck.md

 It is not necessary to use if you and your friends are not using mods (or if you are only using `Address Library for SKSE`).

-## Oh!
-I want that!
-I want my server to kick players, that doesn't use the mods that I choose!
+## Oh, I want that!
+I want my server to kick players that don't use the mods that I chose.

 Alright.
 We'll need your `loadorder.txt` for this.
 If you host on a Linux server, but play Skyrim on a Windows PC, you can use [this page](../windows-setup/regular-setup/explaining-benablemodcheck.md#oh-i-want-that-i-want-my-server-to-kick-players-that-doesnt-use-the-mods-that-i-choose) to get your `loadorder.txt` from MO2 or VMM and then use that.